BASE Jumping Course in Twin Falls, Idaho

 Course Structure

-Courses are typically conducted over multiple days and combine classroom instruction with practical jump training.
+Courses are typically conducted over 4-5 days and combine classroom instruction with practical jump training.

-Day 1 of the course begins with a full assessment of the Bridge.
+Day 1 of the course begins with a full evaluation of the Bridge.

-Before you ever decide to jump off any object it’s a good idea to everything you can about it.
-We look at maps, videos, and weather forecasts first, then we go down to the bridge and walk the landing area to identify all the potential hazards so we are aware of them.
+Before you ever decide to jump off any object it’s a good idea to know everything you can about it.
+We look at maps, videos, and weather forecasts first, then we go down to the bridge and walk the landing area.

-Day’s 2-4 solely depend on how people perform, and how they feel.
+Day’s 2-4 solely depend on how students perform, and how they feel.

-I like to tell people that I have 3 goals with the course
+I like to tell students that I have 3 goals with the course:

 1- You learn